Howard County Child Custody Lawyer

 Is there a history of one parent walking out, leaving the other parent to care for the child?
 If applicable, which parent left the last time you broke up?

 These are all essential factors that the Judge will consider when determining custody.
-If you have any questions or concerns about these factors or your fitness as a primary caretaker, don’t hesitate to get in touch with a Howard County child custody attorney with Coover Law Firm, LLC.
+If you have any questions or concerns about these factors or your fitness as a primary caretaker, please contact a Howard County child custody attorney with Coover Law Firm, LLC.
 Call (410) 553-5042 today.

 What are the benefits of hiring a child custody lawyer?